-Philadelphia, PA - Although in Pennsylvania, there are several types of wine that you buy, one of the most unheard of is ice wine.
-Ice wine is a rare form of wine, a wine that is produced under certain types of weather conditions.
+Philadelphia, PA - Although there are several types of wine that you buy in Pennsylvania, one of the most unheard of is ice wine.
+Ice wine is a rare form of wine, a wine produced under certain types of weather conditions.
 Ice wine is mainly produced in the Pacific Northwest region, where the weather conditions are right for the wine.

 As ironic as it is, ice wine is produced in tiny quantities.
 With the wine requiring only the fines of quality and a lack of availability, the product is scarce indeed.
 There are only a lucky few who can purchase the wine.
-Ice wine, due to the limited amount, can be costly and out of the price range for a majority of us.
+Due to the limited amount, Ice wine can be costly and out of the price range for a majority of us.

-Much like the beauty of owning a diamond, ice wine is something that many of us hope and dream of experiencing at some point in our lives.
+Much like the beauty of owning a diamond, ice wine is something that many hope and dream of experiencing at some point in their lives.
 Although the materials are rare, the weather conditions are even more crucial to producing this wine.
 Once the right weather conditions arrive, the winemaker prepares to produce this scarce and priceless wine.

-The basic requirements needed to produce ice wine are fully ripened grapes and a temperature of around 5 degrees C. The temperature needs to stay that way for several days so that the winemaker can complete the process of making the wine.
+The basic requirements needed to produce ice wine are fully ripened grapes and around 5 degrees C. The temperature needs to stay that way for several days so that the winemaker can complete making the wine.
 Grapes frozen during these frigid temperatures are hand plucked at night by the winemaker and his assistants.

 To produce a bottle of ice wine, full vine grapes may be required.
-Once the grapes have been collected, they are gently pressed, to obtain the running juice only.
-The temperature creates the frozen water crystals, which are fermented along with sugars and the particles that are found in the free-running juices.
+Once the grapes have been collected, they are gently pressed to obtain the running juice only.
+The temperature creates the frozen water crystals, which are fermented along with sugars and the particles found in the free-running juices.
 Through this process, the unusual and rare ice wine is created.

 If you have been looking to try ice wine, finding it may be challenging.
 As you probably already know, most alcohol and wine stores don’t sell this rare wine.
 Finding it online is very hard to do as well unless you catch it at the right time.
 Even then, if you can find it, it can easily cost you hundreds of thousands of dollars for a single bottle.